 Keep a Bank Balance

 It is also important to open and keep a checking or savings account.
 If you have a history of charged-off checking accounts, it may be difficult to create a new checking account.
 Many banks provide second-chance options for persons in this scenario, which is wonderful news.
-Maintaining a positive total in all accounts at all times helps demonstrate to creditors and businesses that you now have consistent cash flow.
+Maintaining a positive total in all accounts helps demonstrate to creditors and businesses that you now have consistent cash flow.

 Gradually Rebuild Your Credit

 It’s critical to begin rebuilding what’s been taken down during bankruptcy.
-You may need to acquire a credit card in order to restore your credit.
+You may need to acquire a credit card to restore your credit.
 If you use it correctly, it will show lenders that you can live within your means and are committed to gradually rebuilding your blemished credit history.

-Should you find yourself back in debt, we recommend that you immediately stop using your credit card.
+Should you find yourself back in debt, we recommend that you stop using your credit card.
 Then, begin a repayment plan.
 Until you can pay off your credit card debt, use a debit or prepaid card for transactions.
 However, remember that the cards you’re eligible for will probably have a higher interest rate.

 Monitor Your Credit Reports